wp-plugins/lexi/readme.txt

 * Solved bug in multipage system with new check cache function.

 = 0.9.9 =
-* Use the cache file if the feed requires it and has a new timestamp.
-Else, use minimax.
-This speeds the rendering of the page.
+* Modified to use ajax only when the cache is old.

 = 0.9.8 =
 * Don't use a list when we show only one item (or only one item per page)